topcoder-platform/topcoder-x-receiver/README.md

 - create a comment on an issue, you can see the logs in `receiver` and `processor`, the `comment.created` event is generated.
 - update a comment on an issue, you can see the logs in `receiver` and `processor`, the `comment.updated` event is generated.
 - assigned a user to an issue, you can see the logs in `receiver` and `processor`, the `issue.assigned` event is generated.
-- assigned a user to an issue, you can see the logs in `receiver` and `processor`, the `issue.unassigned` event is generated.
+- un-assigned a user to an issue, you can see the logs in `receiver` and `processor`, the `issue.unassigned` event is generated.
-- add a label to an issue, you can see the logs in `receiver` and `processor`, the `issue.labeled` event is generated.
-- remove a label to an issue, you can see the logs in `receiver` and `processor`, the `issue.unlabeled` event is generated.
+- add/remove a label to an issue, you can see the logs in `receiver` and `processor`, the `issue.labelUpdated` event is generated.
 - create a pull request, you can see the logs in `receiver` and `processor`, the `pull_request.created` event is generated.
 - close a pull request without merge, you can see the logs in `receiver` and `processor`, the `pull_request.closed` event is generated and the `merged` property is `false`.
 - merge a pull request, you can see the logs in `receiver` and `processor`, the `pull_request.closed` event is generated and the `merged` property is `true`.

 ## Gitlab Verification

 - properly config and run the `receiver` app.
 - properly config and run the `processor` app.
 - create an issue in the repo, you can see the logs in `receiver` and `processor`, the `issue.created` event is generated.
+- update an issue in the repo, you can see the logs in `receiver` and `processor`, the `issue.updated` event is generated.
+- create a comment on an issue, you can see the logs in `receiver` and `processor`, the `comment.created` event is generated.
+- assigned a user to an issue, you can see the logs in `receiver` and `processor`, the `issue.assigned` event is generated.
+- un-assigned a user to an issue, you can see the logs in `receiver` and `processor`, the `issue.unassigned` event is generated.
+- add/remove a label to an issue, you can see the logs in `receiver` and `processor`, the `issue.labelUpdated` event is generated.
+- create a pull request, you can see the logs in `receiver` and `processor`, the `pull_request.created` event is generated.
+- close a pull request without merge, you can see the logs in `receiver` and `processor`, the `pull_request.closed` event is generated and the `merged` property is `false`.
+- merge a pull request, you can see the logs in `receiver` and `processor`, the `pull_request.closed` event is generated and the `merged` property is `true`.